breycarr/ruby-practice/README.md

 # ruby-practice
-A space to amend Ruby Katas from CodeWars
+A space to practice Ruby Coding, using activities from Makers and CodeWars